Neutrino phenomenology in the flavored NMSSM without domain wall problems: Phenomenological implications

 \subsection{Absolute mass scale and the nature of neutrinos}

 The neutrino oscillation experiments are insensitive to the absolute mass of neutrinos which is still unknown to this day.
-However, there are several non-oscillation parameters that are sensitive to the absolute neutrino mass scale, in particular, the effective neutrino electron mass $m_{\nu _{e}}$ that can be measured in tritium beta decay experiments, and the effective Majorana mass $m_{ee}$ measured in neutrinoless double beta decay experiments which will provide information on the nature of neutrinos as well.
+However, there are several nonoscillation parameters that are sensitive to the absolute neutrino mass scale, in particular, the effective neutrino electron mass $m_{\nu _{e}}$ that can be measured in tritium beta decay experiments, and the effective Majorana mass $m_{ee}$ measured in neutrinoless double beta decay experiments which will provide information on the nature of neutrinos as well.

-$\left( i\right) $\emph{\ Tritium beta decay:} The study of electron spectrum near its endpoint in tritium beta decay is one of the best methods to probe the neutrino mass scale.
+\textbf{(i)}\emph{\ Tritium beta decay:} The study of electron spectrum near its endpoint in tritium beta decay is one of the best methods to probe the neutrino mass scale.
 The KATRIN experiment is the current generation of direct neutrino mass measurement which is designed to measure the effective electron neutrino mass with a sensitivity of $m_{\nu _{e}}<0.2$ $\mathrm{eV}$ (at 90 \% C.L.) \cite{R51}.
 The effective electron neutrino mass is defined as

 where $m_{i}$ are the three neutrino masses and $U_{ei}$ are the elements of the first row of the PMNS matrix \cite{R52}.
-In our \emph{FNMSSM }prototype where the mixing matrix is given by eq. (\ref{TM2}), $m_{\nu _{e}}^{2}$ is given by
+In our \emph{FNMSSM }prototype where the mixing matrix is given by Eq. (\ref{TM2}), $m_{\nu _{e}}^{2}$ is given by

-By using this equation and the mass relations for both hierarchies given after table \ref{C42}, we plot in figure \ref{f7} the parameter $m_{\nu _{e}} $ as a function of the lightest neutrino mass.
-The orange region (green region) is obtained by varying all the input parameters in their $ 3\sigma $ ranges for NH (IH) while our model values are presented by the blue points (the red points).
-As a result, we find that the effective electron neutrino mass and its corresponding lightest neutrino masse lie in the ranges
+By using this equation and the mass relations for both hierarchies given after Table \ref{C42}, we plot in Fig. \ref{f7} the parameter $m_{\nu _{e}}$ as a function of the lightest neutrino mass.
+The orange region (green region) is obtained by varying all the input parameters in their $3\sigma $ ranges for NH (IH) while our model values are presented by the blue points (the red points).
+As a result, we find that the effective electron neutrino mass lie in the ranges